Loading your recommendations…

 4 min

 Located in the Triangle region of North Carolina, tucked into where I-85 meets I-40, Durham puts the whole state within a half day’s drive.
-With over 70 lodging accommodations, we’re a great home base for daytrips to explore all sorts of visitor attractions in Durham and beyond.
+With nearly 70 lodging accommodations, we’re a great home base for day trips to explore all sorts of visitor attractions in Durham and learn about what makes North Carolina such a special place to visit.

 As one of the more compact counties in North Carolina, Durham’s outdoor spaces are never too far to enjoy.
 From the heart of downtown, Eno River State Park is less than a 20-minute drive.
+North Carolina's Mountains-to-Sea Trail passes through the Eno River State Park and the Falls Lake State Recreation Area as well.
 There are many trails, parks, lakes, and outdoor activities to check off on Durham's Outdoor Adventure Guide before looking elsewhere, too.

 While you can find a small waterfall and ford on the northeast turn of Penny’s Bend, take the trip to Hanging Rock State Park in Stokes County near the Virginia state line to chase five waterfalls in one day.
 Travel bloggers NC Tripping shared a TikTok previewing the 35-foot falls closest to the Triangle.
 The drive to Hanging Rock State Park should take less than two hours, giving you plenty of time to explore before refueling over dinner back in Durham.